-Pencil eyeliners are less expensive and easier to use than liquid liners, but they are not as long-lasting.
-And yet, with a few simple tips and tricks, you can apply your pencil eyeliner like a makeup professional and make your look last all day.
+There are a lot of eyeliners on the market, and all offer something a little different—gel, pencil, powder, liquid.
+The choices are so vast that it can be difficult to settle on one.
+Of course, there is always the classic: pencil eyeliners, which are less expensive and easier to use than liquid liners, but they are not as long-lasting.
+And yet, with a few simple tips and tricks, you can learn how to apply pencil eyeliner like a makeup professional for eyes that pop.

 If you have dark hair, you can try a trick from makeup artist Mally Roncal.
-She suggests lining your upper lash line with black eyeliner and your lower line with brown.
-It's a soft yet sexy eye.
+She suggests lining your upper lash line with black eyeliner and your lower line with brown for a soft, yet sexy eye makeup look.

 Warm Up Your Waxy Eye Pencil

-There's nothing worse on your lids than an eye pencil that won't go on smoothly because it's too cold or waxy.
-The lines you try to create can look chunky and splotchy, so the trick to avoiding this is to warm it up.
+There's nothing worse on your lids than an eye pencil that won't glide on smoothly because it's too cold or waxy.
+This can hinder your ability to expertly put on eyeliner pencils, causing the lines you try to create to look chunky and splotchy.
+The trick to avoiding this is to warm it up.

 There are three easy ways you can do this: